v11ncent/TO-THE-MOON/README.md

 **Nik**

 As this was my first time participating in a hackathon, I could not be in more awe of how much I have learned in the span of 48 hours.
 From learning how to use Javascript, React, HTML, and overall working with a team editing code in real-time for the first time was an extremely insightful and incredibly fun experience for me.
-I can not wait to utilize hackathons.
+I can not wait to utilize hackathons in the future.

 **Vince**